capwater4/subreddit-keywords-discord-notifier/README.md

 _Make sure to uncomment the load_dotenv() line in python to load local .env file._

 ### Python Script
-Uses python 3.13, modules needed are in requirements.txt.
+Uses python 3.13, replace environment variables with your values.

 ## Usage
 * By deafult, every 60 seconds the script will check the 10 most recent posts from your subreddit for keywords